People are well-educated about the consequences and effects of alcohol on kidneys and liver.

 Treating an alcohol use disorder, such as those related to the skin, should not be a challenge if you act early and consult a specialist.

-Some Skin Problems or Issues Caused by Excessive Alcohols
+Skin Problems Caused by Alcohol Use Disorder

 Similar to diuretic fluids, alcohols dehydrate the human body.
 Once the body is dehydrated, not only the internal organs are affected but the skin as well.